-- From the second year onwards, you can start harvesting, but be selective; take care to only harvest the thicker spears (thicker than a pencil) that are between 5” and 7” in height and whose tips haven’t started to loosen.
-The harvest season lasts around 2-3 weeks, or even up till six weeks after your plant has been around for a few years.
+- From the second year onwards you can start harvesting, but be selective.
+Only harvest the thicker asparagus spears (thicker than a pencil) that are 5”-7” in height and whose tips haven’t started loosening.
+The harvest season lasts around 2-3 weeks, or even up to 6 weeks after your plant has been around for a few years.
 Once the harvesting is over, allow the ferns to grow.

 Nutritional Content Of Asparagus Explained

 There’s a reason you want to be planting your own asparagus and having plenty of it in your diet.
-This vegetable packs a powerful nutritional punch, with tons of vitamins – A, C, E, K, and B Vitamins – B1, B2, B3, B5 and B6, as well as choline, a vitamin-related nutrient.
+This vegetable packs a powerful nutritional punch, with Vitamins A, C, E, K, and B Vitamins – B1, B2, B3 (niacin), B5 and Vitamin B6- as well as choline, a vitamin-related nutrient.

-It’s also a source of fibre, protein, and folate, and contains a wealth of minerals – calcium, iron, zinc, magnesium, copper, selenium, phosphorus and potassium.
+But the amazing nutrition facts don’t stop there.
+Asparagus is also a source of flavonoids, fibre, protein, and folic acid (which is helpful in reaping the benefits of the vitamin B12 and in creating new red blood cells).
+And it contains a wealth of minerals – calcium, iron, zinc, magnesium, copper, selenium, phosphorus and potassium.
 Pretty impressive for a veggie of its size!

 Let’s hope you don’t know how not-fun a urinary tract infection can be.
 If you are more familiar with UTI than you’d like to be, you probably want to know what you can do to avoid getting another one.
 Enter: the asparagus.